nearlySplat/lightbulb/README.md

 ## Running the bot

-You'll need to install [`nodemon`](https://npmjs.com/package/nodemon) for this as some stray child process code has been left (intentionally, maybe) in the index file.
-This will be fixed in a future version.

-When all that is done, run `nodemon` and the bot will hopefully connect to Discord!
+You can run the bot in any way

 ## Contributing

-This projects uses the [Conventional Commits standard](https://www.conventionalcommits.org/en/v1.0.0/) for commits.
+This projects uses the [Conventional Commits standard](https://conventionalcommits.org/en/v1.0.0) for commits.
 If you want to generate your commit message interactively, use `npm run commit`.
 Commit messages are linted befote commit using Git Hooks via Husky.

 License headers are applied to every file before commit, if you want your name to be explicitly mentioned contact a maintainer.